MaxLandh/web_scraping_basic/README.md

-# web_scraping_basic
+# Web Scraping With Python Basic
-Course of web scraping with Python and Xpath
+## Course of web scraping with Python and Xpath